netgroup-polito/edge-infrastructure-ansible/README.md

 It is also possible to add new ```vars``` in order to enhance your environment.

 This Ansible playbook sets up the environment:
-- Installation of K3S and Liqo on the local node and remote node (targets)
+- Installation of K3S and Liqo on the local node
 - Installation and setup of the ddns updater on a specific node (ddns).
-Configuration concerning the DDNS service is required, check the file roles/ddns/vars/main.yaml.
+Configuration concerning the DDNS service is required, check the file ```roles/ddns/vars/main.yaml```.

 ```bash
 ansible-playbook playbook/env_setup.yaml -i inventory